tauseef09/Semantic-Segmentation-using-UNET/README.md

 # Semantic-Segmentation-using-UNET

 This project tries to solve a multi-class semantic segmentation problem using UNET on the [Cityscape Image Pairs](https://www.kaggle.com/dansbecker/cityscapes-image-pairs) dataset.
+This project implements a variation of the orignal UNET by adding batch normalisation between layers and using same padding.

 ## Input
 The inputs to the model is an RGB image of a cityscape.